patel4ay/it3038c-scripts/Node/Project-2.md

 To run this file you have to open it in VS Code.
 Make sure that you have the ./public/index.html file open in the same folder.
 Run node in your terminal and then run the file by typing node server.js
 Then go to a web browser and search for loaclhost:3000/ or localhost:3000/sysinfo

-The result will look this:
+The result will look like this:

 Hostname: DESKTOP-8NPR05E